This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Loss of appetite or weight loss

-- More trouble breathing or your breathing seems faster than normal
+- You have more trouble breathing or your breathing seems faster than normal.

 Treatment for aspiration pneumonia

 - Sit up while you eat.
-Do not eat while you are lying flat on your back.
-If you eat in bed, keep the head of your bed slightly up (at about a 30° to 45° angle) while you eat.
+If you are bedridden, keep the head of your bed slightly up (at about a 30° to 45° angle) while you eat.
 Take small bites, eat slowly, and swallow with your chin down.

-- Eat thickened foods and drinks.
-A dietitian can teach you how to thicken your food so you have less trouble swallowing.
-Instead of a cup, drink liquids through a straw or sip them from a spoon.
+- Eat soft foods and drink thickened liquids.
+A dietitian can teach you how to thicken your liquids so you have less trouble swallowing.
+Drink liquids through a straw or sip them from a spoon.
 Ask your dietitian what kinds of foods you should eat.
 He or she may suggest soft foods such as cooked cereal, pasta, well-cooked fruits and vegetables, and scrambled eggs.
 Your dietitian may also suggest moist, tender meats that are cut into small pieces.

 - Care for your teeth and mouth.
-Mouth care can help kill harmful bacteria in your mouth so you do not inhale them.
-While you are sitting up, brush your teeth, tongue, and gums for 2 minutes daily after breakfast and again after dinner.
+Mouth care can help kill harmful bacteria in your mouth so you do not aspirate them.
+While you are sitting up, brush your teeth for 2 minutes daily after breakfast and again after dinner.
 Also brush your tongue.
 If you do not have teeth, gently brush your gums with a soft toothbrush.
 Dentures should be removed and cleaned with an electric toothbrush and water after breakfast and dinner.
 Soak dentures overnight in a cleaning solution.
 Visit a dentist regularly to have your teeth and gums cleaned.

 - Limit or avoid taking sedatives.
 These medicines increase the risk of aspiration because they dry out your mouth and make you drowsy.
 Use fewer antihistamine medicines because they also make your mouth dry.